daviddunnington/markdown-help-center/README.md

 - Images and media
 - GitHub Flavored Markdown (GFM)

-## Customization
+## Customisation

-The help center is highly customizable:
+The help center is highly customisable:

 - **Branding**: Update logo, colors, and site name in config
 - **Categories**: Configure categories using `_category.md` frontmatter files in each category folder
 - **Styling**: Modify Tailwind CSS classes and components
-- **Layout**: Customize the overall layout and navigation
+- **Layout**: Customise the overall layout and navigation

 ## Authentication (Optional)